symfony/polyfill/README.md

 - `symfony/polyfill-php55` for using the PHP 5.5 functions,
 - `symfony/polyfill-php56` for using the PHP 5.6 functions,
 - `symfony/polyfill-php70` for using the PHP 7.0 functions,
+- `symfony/polyfill-php71` for using the PHP 7.1 functions,
 - `symfony/polyfill-iconv` for using the iconv functions,
 - `symfony/polyfill-intl-grapheme` for using the `grapheme_*` functions,
 - `symfony/polyfill-intl-icu` for using the intl functions and classes,